 3. Slow service

 Slow service can pull down businesses in today’s world of instant gratification.
-If a customer is made to wait too long, it leads to dissatisfaction and losing out on the customer to your competitors.
+If a customer is made to wait too long, it leads to dissatisfaction and frustration and losing out on the customer to your competitors.
 Self-service through KM platforms has revolutionized customer service and boosted Customer Experience (CX).